LuukHenk/2048-Solver/ROADMAP.md

 # My project board (kanban style)
-Current 2048 version: 0.2.0
+Current 2048 version: 0.3.0

 ## Todo
 ### High priority for next version
-- Write tests for the player
-- Write tests for the datalayer
-- Write tests for the presentation layer
-- Write tests for the utils
-- Rewrite the solving algorithm / Write an AI that can solve the game
+- Rewrite the board so that it only uses one list
+- Able to feed the neural network some trainingsdata

 ### Low priority for next version
 - Add more game info labels